Deshpande

-Deshpande is a surname native to the Indian states of Maharashtra, Goa and Karnataka.
-The surname can be also found in some parts of Andhra Pradesh.
+Deshpande is a surname native to the Indian states of Karnataka, and Maharashtra.
+The surname can be also found in some parts of Himachal Pradesh.
 Deshpande surname is found among the Deshastha Brahmins, Gaud Saraswat Brahmins (GSB) and the Chandraseniya Kayastha Prabhus (CKP).

 Etymology

 The name Deshpande is believed to be a combination of two words (Desh and Pande).
 Desh means a country or a territory or a group of villages.
 Pande means one who maintains records or accounts.
-So deshpande means one who maintains accounts or records at a territory level or district level.
+So Deshpande means one who maintains accounts or records at a territory level or district level.

 Deshpande as a title for district revenue records

 Deshpande was a historical title given to a person who was appointed as accountant to a territory of land.
 The title dates back to medieval Deccan sultanates and Maratha Empire era.
 It was a title conferred on officers responsible for record keeping at Pargana level.
 The administrative chief of the pargana was called Deshmukh.
 Their equivalent at village level were Kulkarni (accountant) and Patil (Village chief).

-The Deshkpande, in collaboration with the Deshmukh, was responsible for collecting revenue and sitting in the judicial assembly, and to write and keep various records at the district level.
+The Deshpande, in collaboration with the Deshmukh, was responsible for collecting revenue and sitting in the judicial assembly, and to write and keep various records at the district level.
 As literacy was an essential qualification for the work, the office was generally occupied by literate classes such as brahmins.

 The deshmukhs and Deshpandes had hereditary lands liable to low rates of land revenues.
 For deshpande's apart from the collection of land revenue, there was a little outside control over the affairs of the village, which were largely managed by panch or council of leading villagers, including the patil, the kulkarni or village accountant, other village officials and leading land holders.